Fitzy1293/redditsfinder/README.md

 https://github.com/LoLei/redditcleaner `pip3 install redditcleaner` was also a massive help for dealing with reddit's strange markup. \
 Comments and self-posts can be unreadable when put in another format like JSON if they have a fair amount of formatting. \
 To deal with it, I gave up and looked online for an alternative.
-Luckily there was a good one readily available.
+Luckily there was a good one readily available. \

+I wrote an article with some explanations of the code here - http://redditsfinder.com/.

 # Installation
 `pip3 install redditsfinder`